terop/env-logger/electricity-price/README.md

 # Electricity price storage

-This directory contains scripts to store the Nordpool spot price for Finland into a PostgreSQL database.
-The price is fetched from the [ENTSO-E](https://transparency.entsoe.eu/) transparency platform using their API so an ENTSO-E API key is needed.
+This directory contains a script to store the Nord Pool spot prices for supported price areas into a PostgreSQL database.
+The prices is fetched from the Nord Pool API.

 ## Running